So you have back pain?

 Talk to Work

 Getting back to work is important and you can talk to your workplace about this.
 It’s not necessary to stay off work until the pain has completely gone and your GP can give you a Fit Note that advises a gradual return with shorter hours or lighter duties.

 Emily says: “I was worried about telling work, but my physiotherapist advised me to talk to my line manager and it went very well – I had my duties minimised after my initial absence to allow a mixture of activity and rest.
 This allowed me to do the essentials of my job whilst making a good recovery.
 I found the experience of seeing a physiotherapist excellent.
 I was given reassurance, advice and exercises to help my recovery.

 You may have some questions….

 Having back pain can be upsetting and frustrating.
 You may have questions.
 Below are three of the most frequently asked questions about back pain and some advice for these.
-However, remember that your health care professional can answer your own personal questions.
+However, remember that your health care professional (pharmacist, doctor, physiotherapist or nurse) can answer your own personal questions.